 Not since Zermatt have I skied such out of bounds, out of this world terrain.
 It was a 4,000’ vertical run on spectacular summit snowfields leading to the steep chute of Great Falls, to wide open Deepwater Bowl, then glades and groomers back to Moonlight’s base.
 My knees were shaking, my heart pounding, and my teeth were showing from a huge grin.
 This Lone Peak ski adventure is for experts only (insert skulls and cross-bones here).

-There is an additional 500 acres in The Moonlight Basin area scoped for future Big Sky ski terrain.
+500 acres in The Moonlight Basin area scoped for future Big Sky ski terrain.
 Now that Big Sky and Yellowstone Club have acquired Moonlight Basin from the former rancher who started Moonlight, Lee Poole, and Lehman Brothers who’s financial issues were a roller coaster for the ski resort, I expect great things for this great ski resort.
 A new base village at the Madison Base with a hotel are in the rumor mill.
 I also expect Big Sky Montana will be discovered by more and more families looking for a special western ski destination.

 Après ski at Moonlight Lodge was a perfect ending for our epic Montana ski trip.
 As the last light cast over the slopes, we soaked in the stunning steamy outdoor pool where waterfalls cascade over native rocks.
 Inside the magnificent timber lodge (ranchers know how to do beautiful post and beam), we had drinks by the crackling fireplace which is so big that Billy goats are perched on the huge rocks above sumptuous leather couches.
 At Moonlight Lodge’s Tavern, we dined on elk and bison in a relaxed rocky mountain setting.
 We suggest you giddy up to Montana, ski Big Sky.